SujalAhrodia/Algorithms_DS/README.md

 >11.
 Given an array A of N positive integers and another number X. Determine whether or not there exist two elements in A whose sum is exactly X.
 >12.
 Given an input string, reverse the string word by word.
 </details>

+## Day 13
+>1.
+You're given strings J representing the types of stones that are jewels, and S representing the stones you have.
+Each character in S is a type of stone you have.
+You want to know how many of the stones you have are also jewels.
+The letters in J are guaranteed distinct, and all characters in J and S are letters.
+Letters are case sensitive, so "a" is considered a different type of stone from "A".